Jason Aldean: 2016–2018: They Don't Know and Rearview Town

 In July 2016 it was announced that the seventh regular studio album, They Don't Know, was set for release on September 9 of that year.
 Again produced by Michael Knox, the album was preceded by the single "Lights Come On", released to country radio on April 1, 2016.
 The album's second single, "A Little More Summertime", released to country radio on July 15, 2016.
 The album's third single, "Any Ol' Barstool", was released to country radio on December 5, 2016.
 The album's fourth and final single, the title track of the album, was released to country radio on May 8, 2017.
 At the 2016 ACM Awards, Aldean was awarded Entertainer of the Year for the first time in his career.
 He would go on to win that award in 2017 and also 2018.

 In March 2017, Aldean announced that he is working on his eighth album, titled Rearview Town, which was released on April 13, 2018.
 The lead single, "You Make It Easy", was released on January 26, 2018.
 Aldean also confirmed two other songs would appear on the album: "Gettin' Warmed Up" and "Set It Off".

-On October 1, 2017, Aldean had just begun performing "When She Says Baby" at the Route 91 Harvest music festival on the Las Vegas Strip in Paradise, Nevada when Stephen Paddock began firing into the crowd from the 32nd floor of the Mandalay Bay Resort.
-Aldean and his band managed to exit the stage unharmed, but 60 concertgoers died and 867 others were injured during the incident.
+On October 1, 2017, Aldean had just begun performing "When She Says Baby" at the Route 91 Harvest music festival on the Las Vegas Strip in Paradise, Nevada, when Stephen Paddock began firing into the crowd from the 32nd floor of the Mandalay Bay Resort.
+Aldean and his band managed to exit the stage unharmed but 60 concertgoers died and 867 others were injured during the incident.
 On October 7, Aldean opened Saturday Night Live with words of support for those hurting in the aftermath of the shooting, saying that "we witnessed one of the worst tragedies in American history.
 Like everyone, I'm struggling to understand what happened that night (and why) and how to pick up the pieces and start to heal.
 But you can be sure that we're going to walk through these tough times together, every step of the way.
 Because when America is at its best, our bond and our spirit — it's unbreakable."
 He then performed a cover of "I Won't Back Down" by Tom Petty, who had died five days earlier.

-2019-present: 9, Macon, Georgia and "Christmas in Dixie"
+2019–2023: 9 and Macon, Georgia

 Aldean performed at the 2019 Musicians Hall of Fame and Museum Concert and Induction Ceremony.
 Aldean's ninth album, titled 9, was released on November 22, 2019.
 The album's first single, "We Back" released to country radio on September 9, 2019.
 It peaked at number 6 on the Country Airplay in March 2020 and number 1 on the Canadian Country chart.
 The album's second single, "Got What I Got" released to country radio on April 6, 2020.
-"Blame It on You" was released on October 26, 2020 as the album's third single.
+"Blame It on You" was released on October 26, 2020, as the album's third and final single.